Jerusalem Day: Historical background

 In 1967, in the Six-Day War, Israel captured and occupied East Jerusalem and the rest of the West Bank from Jordan on 7 June 1967.
 Later that day, Defense Minister Moshe Dayan declared what is often quoted during Jerusalem Day:

 This morning, the Israel Defense Forces liberated Jerusalem.
 We have united Jerusalem, the divided capital of Israel.
 We have returned to the holiest of our holy places, never to part from it again.
 To our Arab neighbors we extend, also at this hour—and with added emphasis at this hour—our hand in peace.
 And to our Christian and Muslim fellow citizens, we solemnly promise full religious freedom and rights.
 We did not come to Jerusalem for the sake of other peoples' holy places, and not to interfere with the adherents of other faiths, but in order to safeguard its entirety, and to live there together with others, in unity.

-The war ended with a ceasefire on 11 June 1967 with Israel in control of the entirety of territory of Mandatory Palestine, including all of Jerusalem.
+The war ended with a ceasefire on 11 June 1967 with Israel in control of the entirety of territory of Mandatory Palestine, including all of Jerusalem, in addition to the Sinai Peninsula and the Golan Heights.
 On 27 June 1967, Israel expanded the municipal boundaries of West Jerusalem so as to include approximately 70 km2 of territory it had captured in the war, including the entirety of the formerly Jordanian held municipality of East Jerusalem (6 km2) and an additional 28 villages and areas of the Bethlehem and Beit Jala municipalities 64 km².
 On 30 July 1980, the Knesset officially approved the Jerusalem Law, which called the city the complete and united capital.

 Celebrations

 On 12 May 1968, the government proclaimed a new holiday – Jerusalem Day – to be celebrated on the 28th of Iyar, the Hebrew date on which the divided city of Jerusalem became one.
 On 23 March 1998, the Knesset passed the Jerusalem Day Law, making the day a national holiday.

+One of the celebrations marking Jerusalem Day is a youth parade with flags known as Dance of Flags, which begins at Gan Sacher, winds through the streets of downtown Jerusalem, threads through the old city and ends with a gathering for a final prayer at the Western Wall.
+During the parade, flag-bearers are accompanied by mobile orchestras on trucks playing Hasidic songs.
+The parade is controversial, and violent interactions have been reported between Arabs and Israeli youth during the procession.

 One of the themes of Jerusalem Day, based on a verse from the Psalms, is "Built-up Jerusalem is like a city that was joined together" (Psalm 122:3).

 In 1977, the government advanced the date of Jerusalem Day by a week to avoid it clashing with Election Day.